UndeadRiceCrispy/UndeadRiceCrispy/README.md

 <!-- About Me Section -->
 ## 💫 About Me

 - **Current Focus:** Building scalable AI and data solutions.
-Really, I am just a Husband/Dad who enjoys learning and having fun solving problems either through technology or through my writing and stories
+Really, I am just a Husband/Dad who is Inspired by tough problems that twist the mind and require me to wrangle them in any way I can to get them to the audience so we can solve problems.
 - **Expertise:** AI Engineering|Data Analyst|Machine Learning|DevOps|SQL|Customer Success Engineer|Technical Writing|Enhanced AI (NoCode/LowCode flow Creation)
   - Visualization Tools: Power BI, Tableau, Alteryx
 - **Interests:**